mcarvin8/sf-decomposer/README.md

 <br>

 Unique ID elements are used to name decomposed files for nested elements.
-The default unique ID element for all metadata types is `<fullName>`.
+The default unique ID elements for all metadata types are `<fullName>` and `<name>`.
 In this example XML below, the `<fullName>` tag is included in the nested element and its contents (`quoteAuto`) will be used to name the decomposed file.

 ```xml
     <labels>